rdm/geoh/doc/README.md

 So the server is a state machine with a minimum of "moving parts".

-Configuration is by editing the source files recompiling.
+Configuration is by editing the source files and recompiling.
 Or, failing that, by talking to me.

 Initial concept:
 ---------------